Rwenzori mountains – Africa’s tallest mountain range

 Stages of Rwenzori Mountain Climbing

 It takes between 7 and 9 days to climb and descend the highest peak of the Rwenzori Mountains from the Ugandan side.
-You have to go through different vegetation zones and bamboo forests to reach the snow covered peaks.
+You have to go through the five distinct vegetation zones and bamboo forests to reach the snow covered peaks.

 3000 m is usually the altitude beyond which you start noticing altitude sickness.
 The only cure is to descend immediately to lower altitudes.

-You can do a shorter 3 day foot trail from the park entrance to one of the lakes on the massif.
+You can do a shorter 3 day foot trail from the park entrance to Lake Mahoma.

 Accommodation facilities in Rwenzori Mountains National Park